 CEPA members are engaged in a range of research activities.
-For further details of some of our current or recently completed projects, please click on any of the options below.
-Please also see our Funding page for recent and ongoing projects.
+For further details of some of our current or recently completed projects, please see below.
+Our funding page also has lists the projects we have ongoing funding for.

 This study examines academic responses to ‘impact’ as a new indicator in the Research Excellence Framework.
 In particular, the study explores differing narratives of impact in relation to educational research focused on the Higher Education sector.
 There has been considerable debate as to whether impact (as demonstrated by qualitative case studies) provides a counter-point to quantitative research outputs and a new narrative space for the sector to define broader conceptions of value and purpose or whether it induces a new form of performativity.
 Through an analysis of impact cases studies of HE-focused educational research, and interviews conducted with academics engaged in this field of research, the study seeks to gain and share insights into ways this new indicator is perceived to be influencing perceptions of, and practices relating to, policy-related and pedagogic research in higher education.

 Dr Richard Budd, Dr Catherine O’Connell, Dr Tingting Yuan, Dr Olga Ververi

 We are examining national policies for funding doctoral studies - and responses to those policies - in the social sciences in the UK.
 Following a decision-making process that spanned a government spending review, 21 Doctoral Training Centres (DTCs) involving 46 universities were launched in 2010.
 The ESRC channels its entire doctoral funding programme, which is being relaunched in 2016.
 These DTCs currently take various forms, from single institution centres to regional, multi-university consortia.
 There is a limited research base in this area, and we are in the process of analysing policy documents that underpin the DTC initiative, as well as speaking to doctoral students, and academics involved with doctoral training, across the UK.

 Dr Namrata Rao